awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/AWSHowTo.RDS.md

 1. Under **Database options**, for **Database name**, type **ebdb**\.
 Make a note of the **Database port** value for use later\.

-1. Verify the default settings for the remaining options, and choose **Launch DB instance**\.
+1. Verify the default settings for the remaining options, and choose **Create database**\.

 Next, modify the security group attached to your DB instance to allow inbound traffic on the appropriate port\.
 This is the same security group that you will attach to your Elastic Beanstalk environment later, so the rule that you add will grant ingress permission to other resources in the same security group\.